sp8rks/USGS_HHI/README.md

 # USGS_HHI
 This repository contains HHI and price data by year and by country for elemental production worldwide taken from USGS mineral commodity yearbooks.

-This data was originally published in the article Theler, B., Kauwe, S.K. & Sparks, T.D.
-Materials Abundance, Price, and Availability Data from the Years 1998 to 2015.
-Integr Mater Manuf Innov 9, 144–150 (2020) found at https://doi.org/10.1007/s40192-020-00173-5.
+This data was originally published in the article Brennan Theler, Steven K. Kauwe, and Taylor D. Sparks "Materials Abundance, Price, and Availability Data from the Years 1998 to 2015." _Integrating Materials & Manufacutring Innovation_ **9**, 144–150 (2020) found at https://doi.org/10.1007/s40192-020-00173-5.

 The datasets include 18 .CSV fles named ‘#### Data.CSV’ where #### is a year ranging from 1998 to 2015.
 Each of these fles features 7 columns (‘Element’, ‘HHI Contribution’, ‘HHI’, ‘Country Production’, ‘Market Share’, ‘Total World Production’).
 The rows then show the seven columns of information for each element arranged alphabetically.